-Dentures are a good restorative option when both missing teeth and significant deficiencies of tooth supporting tissues need to be replaced.
+Dentures are a good restorative option in circumstances when both missing teeth and significant deficiencies of tooth supporting tissues need to be replaced.
 The dimensions of a denture can successfully replace missing teeth, gum tissue and jaw bulk, while simultaneously filling out the shape, profile and volume of the face, lips and smile.

 Different types of dentures are available, depending on a patient's treatment needs.

 Immediate Dentures (either partial or full) are inserted at the same time teeth are extracted.
-They allow a patient to avoid a period without teeth.
-However, immediate dentures require considerably more after care.
+They allow a patient to avoid a period without teeth, but require considerably more after care.

-Where denture stability is a problem, as often occurs for patients who wear a full lower denture and have a very flat lower ridge, denture retention can be dramatically improved if the denture can be supported by at least two dental implants.
+Where denture stability is a problem, as often occurs for patients who wear a full lower denture and have a very flat lower ridge (jaw), retention can be dramatically improved if the denture can be supported by at least two dental implants.

 At Melbourne Dentistry, whether your needs relate to a denture being your permanent restorative solution, or simply a temporary space maintaining prosthesis, (prior to the completion of an implant driven crown or bridge treatment plan), we work with the very best dental prosthetic laboratories to promptly provide you with the most natural looking, and comfortable treatment outcomes.